ShirleyWangCVR/ShirleyWangCVR/README.md

 Thanks for popping by my github!

 - 👋 Hi, I’m Shirley Wang.
-- 👀 I’m interested in novel Image Segmentation models and algorithms, and other interesting computer vision projects.
+- 👀 I’m interested in novel image segmentation models and algorithms, and other interesting computer vision projects.
 - 🌱 I have recently completed my Msc at UofT!
 - 🔭 I’m currently looking for job opportunities in the Toronto / Vancouver / Seattle area!
 I'd love to collaborate on some interesting ML problems.
 - 😄 In my free time I love learning about new topics, algorithms, and subjects.
 I also love cats, playing piano, card games, and trying out new foods.